-- Providing a one-time special payment starting April 9 through the Goods and Services Tax credit for low- and modest-income families.
+- The federal government provided a one-time special payment through the Goods and Services Tax credit for low and modest-income families.

 - The average additional benefit will be close to $400 for single individuals and close to $600 for couples.

 - Canadian banks have committed to work with their customers on a case-by-case basis to find solutions to help them manage hardships caused by COVID-19.
 Canadians who are impacted by COVID-19 and experiencing financial hardship, as a result, should contact their financial institution regarding flexibility for a mortgage deferral.
 This allows flexibility to be available − when needed − to those who need it the most.